Metreleptin Side Effects

 Applies to metreleptin: subcutaneous powder for solution, subcutaneous solution

-You should check with your doctor immediately if any of these side effects occur when taking metreleptin:More common:
+Check with your doctor immediately if any of the following side effects occur while taking metreleptin:More common

 - blurred vision

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - chills or fever

 - pains in the stomach, side, or abdomen, possibly radiating to the back

 Some side effects of metreleptin may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 - earache or pain in the ear